Lions' den or nest of doves? May's first EU encounter was businesslike

 "She was actually very helpful.
 Quite a few times she came in with suggestions, on all the subjects.
 It was very positive," said an EU official, describing her as more active in discussions on agenda items such as Russia and migration than her predecessor David Cameron had been at such meetings.

 It was in keeping with May's methods.
-British Conservative lawmakers who have known the former interior minister for years say she is "unflashy" and "businesslike", adopting a no-nonsense approach that her aides hope will ease tensions with the EU.
+British Conservative members of parliament who have known the former home secretary for years say she is "unflashy" and "businesslike", adopting a no-nonsense approach that her aides hope will ease tensions with the EU.

 At her closing news conference, May was clear that she would not allow the EU to make decisions without her.
 "We will continue to play our role, as I have done, sitting around the table.
 I can assure you that I haven’t been backwards in coming forward on issues," she said.